Meet Our Instructors

 Andrew is an Aerial Silks teacher and has completed the Nimble Arts Introduction to Teaching as well as the Foundation Level Teacher Training.
 He began his aerial journey in 2009 and as co-owner of Canopy Arts has since performed at various festivals or private events such as US Foods Customer Appreciation Banquet at Buffalo Riverworks, Business First Best Places to Work Award Ceremony at Buffalo Riverworks, City of Night, GoBike Buffalo SkyRide, and the Nights of Fire Festival.

 Jay began practicing Acro in 2015.
 He began teaching in 2016 and has taught at Build A Machine Fitness, Sol Rise, East Meets West Yoga, and The Bird's Nest.
 He has performed at venues such as Buffalo Riverworks, Flying Bison Brewing Co., GoBike Buffalo SkyRide, and Canalside.
 Jay has expanded his acro practice while studying under teachers like Niko Douwes, Joy Chen, Hobs Hobotus, and Josh Young, and Lizzy Tomber.
+Currently he teaches Handstand Conditioning at The Bird's Nest.
 He is known for being a strong and supportive base, focusing always on the safety of his flyers and- most importantly- having fun!

 Larris began his physical discipline through the practice of yoga in 2012.
 It wasn’t until a year had passed by that his friend and mentor Jeanna encouraged him to attend his first aerial fabric class.
 One might call it love at first sight, but from that day forward Larris would maintain a weekly aerial practice for the next four years.
 After about six months of intense training Larris began assistant teaching, and not long after that he became a full fledged instructor in the Buffalo area.
 He received his first aerial yoga teacher training at Aircat Aerial Arts in Boulder, Colorado in 2014.
 A year later he received his second level of training at the same institute under Cathy Gauch.
 Larris has thus far accrued four years of teaching a multitude of disciplines including aerial yoga, fabric, rope, lyra, and flexibility.
 Since starting his aerial career, Larris has been trained in several movement arts including hand balance, contortion, and ballet.
 He has received extensive training at several circus studios throughout Central and North America including Aircat Aerial Arts and Frequent Flyers in Boulder, Colorado, as well as Danza Aerea in Playa Del Carmen, Mexico.
 He has also trained under internationally renowned fabric instructor Fred Deb at The Collective Space in Toronto, Ontario.
 Not only does Larris have an extensive training background, he has performed all over Buffalo for the past four years at events such as City of Night and at venues like Hotel Lafayette.
 Being a veteran of over 20 performances in fabric and rope, he continues to build his career as both a choreographer and dancer.